Skip to content

 Storage Types

-The system supports two storage backends:
+The system supports three storage backends:

 1. JSON Storage (Default)